swissDAO/solana-pay-cnfts/Section_5/Lesson_2_Recap.md

 Nice job!!
 You are now one of the small group of Solana Developers capable of these things.
 Your abilities are endless!!

-Grab some more water real quick and then let's get this build off localhost!
+Grab some more water real quick and then **let's get this build off localhost**!